ideckia/ideckia/README.md

   * Select the name for the action.
   * Write a description for the action (optional).
   * A new folder is created in the actions folder with the name of you new action which contains the files from the selected template.

+### Preset actions

+Next to the `index.js` file of each action can be a file called `presets.json` where are some predefined properties for that action.
+These properties will be loaded by the [editor](#editor).

+## Editor

+Open your browser and go to [http://localhost:8888/editor](http://localhost:8888/editor) (the port is the one where the server is running).

+### Customize editor

+When serving the editor web, Ideckia looks for the each of the editor files (`index.html`, `style.css` and `app.js`) in the `editor` folder in the root of the project.
+If the file doesn't exists, it's loaded from the bundled app.

+Loading files in this way, you can customize only the CSS creating a new file in the path `editor/style.css` next to the `idecia` executable.
+The `index.html` and `app.js` files will be loaded from the app itself and the CSS file will be the newly created.

+Or you can craete an entire new editor ovewriting the three files :-).